Vermonster/fhir-kit-models/README.md

  ```
  $ yarn install && yarn demo
  ```
-Command `c` will jump to your breakpoint and `repl` to read and evaluate code within the current context.
+Command `c` will jump to your breakpoint and `repl` will read and evaluate code within the current execution context.

 ### Development
 #### Install